immutio/blob/views/index.md

 ### Save a Blob

 `POST` to `http://immut.io/blobs` with the blob as the request body.
-Immut.io will respond with status 303 with the location of the saved blob.
+Immut.io will respond with status 303 with the url of the blob in the `Location` header.

-cURL Request
+Example cURL Request

 ```
 curl --data "my blob" http://immut.io/blobs
 ```

-cURL Response
+Example cURL Response

 ```
 See Other.
 Redirecting to /blobs/c7c6df76-53f8-47ff-acfa-3bee20e895e8